-Create a collection of videos and other resources that may be loaned to families to help them learn about the language and communication options they may wish to use with their children and develop their own knowledge and skills in those languages and/or methods.
+Maintain a collection of videos and other materials that may be loaned to families to help them learn about the language and communication options they may wish to use with their children and develop their own knowledge and skills in those languages and/or methods.

-Progress Update (January 1 - December 31, 2020):
+Progress Update (January 1 - December 31, 2021):

 The video loan program was implemented beginning in the fall of 2019.
 The availability of the resources was shared with local special education leaders, audiologists, deaf educators, and other stakeholders across the State.
-Program staff will continue to disseminate information about the program and monitor feedback.
+In 2021, the Language and Communication Video inventory was expanded to include additional video materials to support families in developing skills in American Sign Language, Cued Speech, and listening and spoken language strategies.
+These resources enable families to choose the language and communication option(s) that meet their child's and family's needs and develop skills to enhance their child's development.